-Kneeing - Using the extended knee as the primary contact point in the body check.
+Kneeing - Using the extended knee as the primary contact point of the body check.

 Roughing - Going above the standard of tolerable contact.
-Includes making primary contact with the opponent above the opponent's shoulder or making contact with an opponent after the whistle has sounded and there was an opportunity to avoid contact.
+Includes making contact with an opponent after the whistle has sounded and there was an opportunity to avoid contact.
 Also includes penalizing a player who makes an avoidable late hit to a player who is no longer in possession and control of the puck.